ModernWarfareChess/MWChess/rule/MWChessRule_EN.md

   - If the destination square is occupied by an enemy piece, it captures that enemy piece and occupies the square.

   - The king ***cannot*** be sacrificed: no move is permitted if it results in the ***king*** being in a position where it could be captured (i.e., a ***checked*** state).

-  #### Symbolism:
-  In MWChess, the ***king*** represents not only the supreme commander but also the final line of defense and the core will of a faction.
-Its safety directly determines the outcome of the entire war.

   #### Example: